jeremyong/gal/README.md

 2. Expression inputs are entities that are encoded with flat representations (e.g. an R3 point is just 3 floats and not tied to a multivector representation).
 3. Prior to evaluation, expression inputs are expressed in indeterminate multivector form (parameters of each input are expressed via integral tags, not floating-point values).
 This is encoded using 3 flat compile-time arrays per multivector (storing intederminates, monomials, and polynomials) for fast simplification and evaluation.
 4. Expressions are expanded in indeterminate form using polynomial coefficients so that term arithmetic can happen exactly over the field of rationals.
 A number of techniques are used to put strict upper bounds on compile time memory and CPU usage whever possible.
 5. The final indeterminate form is evaluated coefficient by coefficient.
 For CSE, the compiler is relied on at this time, although future work in doing compile time multivariate polynomial reduction is possible.
+For maximal throughput, this does not rely on features like `std::tuple` which are known to have poor compilation performance where possible.
 6. The results are optionally cast back into the flat entity form which extracts multivector components and applies scaling as appropriate.
 This operation is also a compile time operation which may cause additional computation to drop out trivially.

 ## Usage